 *Michel Tilson Thomas, Music Director of the San Francisco Symphony and the New World Symphony

-April Leslie: San Diego native Leslie attended CoSA in its first year, and returned as its woodwind coach in 2010.
+April Leslie, Wind: San Diego native Leslie attended CoSA in its first year, and returned as its woodwind coach in 2010.
 After graduating with a Masters in Music with an emphasis in Clarinet Performance from Azusa Pacific University, Leslie was an original cast member and featured clarinet soloist for Blast II, touring the U.S., Japan and England.
 She has also toured with Michael Bolton, playing tenor sax and singing background vocals.

 In addition to teaching at CoSA, Leslie is also a free-lance musician for the San Diego Symphony, Orchestra Nova and the California Chamber Orchestra, Principal Clarinetist with the San Diego Classics Philharmonic and member of the JAMB bass clarinet quartet.